fabricewerger/r3h/README.md

 ###### This project was bootstrapped with [`create-r3f-app`](https://github.com/utsuboco/create-r3f-app)

 In this repository, you'll find out how I a kickstarter for a headless project.
 I decided to make it open source since I stand behind the #buildinpublic.
 I hope it helps your creativity or that it is interesting to look at.
-This is a Next.js instance with Typescript, Tailwind support & Storybook +Three.js(R3F) & Storybook.
+This is a Next.js instance with Tailwind support & Storybook +Three.js(R3F) & Storybook.

 ## Installation